Children’s Art Week is a UK-wide programme run by Engage, the National Association for Gallery Education.

 Registration for Children’s Art Week 2020 has now closed.
 For updates on Children’s Art Week 2021, sign up to the Children’s Art Week mailing list.

 Why get involved?

-Children’s Art Week is a fantastic opportunity to encourage families, children and young people to visit local venues and enjoy fun creative activities that they might not have tried before
+Children’s Art Week is a fantastic opportunity to encourage families, children and young people and schools to take part in fun, creative activities that they might not have tried before.

-Event organisers reported that 58% of participants attending their activity were first-time visitors to their venue, and 30% of participants were audiences who were completely new to the arts.
+In 2019 more than 17,000 children, young people and adults took part in events in venues across the UK.
+Organisers reported that 62% of participants were first-time visitors to their venue.
+32% of participants were audiences who were completely new to the arts.

 I have questions — who can I contact for help?

-Children’s Art Week is run by Engage, the National Association for Gallery Education, and supported in 2019 by the Arts Society, The D’Oyly Carte Charitable Trust and The Kirby Laing Foundation.
+Children’s Art Week is run by Engage, the National Association for Gallery Education and supported in 2020 by Arts Council England, Creative Scotland, Arts Council of Wales, The D’Oyly Carte Charitable Trust and Garfield Weston Foundation.